clojurebridge-berlin/study-group-curriculum/README.md

 ### How can I help?

 * Head to the [Issues](/../../issues)
+* There is an open issue for each *week* of the study group that still needs curriculum work.
 * Pick an issue that interests you, and let people know you are working on it.
 * Read the `Goal` and `Todo` section carefully.
 * Follow the steps under `Todo`.